Being lonely and being alone are two different things. It is always unhealthy to be lonely, but sometimes it is healthy to be alone.

 “The best remedy for those who are afraid, lonely or unhappy is to go outside, somewhere where they can be quiet, alone with the heavens, nature, and God.
 Because only then does one feel that all is as it should be” Anne Frank

 This is the way it should be with all people.
 And yet, as medical progress enables people to live longer lives and the world’s population increases, the problem of loneliness is more acute.

-There are three agents which help healing loneliness.
+There are three agents which help to heal loneliness.
 Awareness, Acceptance and Compassion, and here is how it works:

 Embrace your feelings and choose to bring your awareness to your experience.
 It is vital, therefore, to learn to connect empathically to any painful, or unpleasant emotions such as the hollowness in your chest, the tightness in your throat, or the heaviness of your body.
 And if you feel an urge to cry, then allow yourself to cry freely.

 Instead of running away from loneliness, choose to stay with it.
 Loneliness can cause feelings like abandonment, solitude, or isolation.
 Acknowledge when these emotions are triggered, and remember that they are only feelings, not fact.
 Feelings can change quickly based on circumstances and attitudes.
 You may feel lonely one moment, and the next moment you may receive a phone call from a friend, relieving you from feeling lonely.

 Remind yourself that loneliness is a universal experience that affects every individual at one time or another.
 Being and feeling lonely is not shameful or humiliating; it is a part of everyone’s life at some point.
 And as you show compassion for a friend who suffers from being lonely, you would express compassion toward yourself, and toward others who may feel lonely around you.